 Using Conditional Tags

-Adding simple jQuery scripts to WordPress is not difficult at all once you know how.
-There is a little bit of an overhead compared to doing it in vanilla HTML, but there is also the added benefit of dependency management and clarity.
+Yes, there is a little bit of an overhead compared to using vanilla HTML, but there’s also the added benefit of dependency management and clarity.